project-codeflare/mlbatch/SETUP.md

 will be used in the setup process for each team of MLBatch users that is onboarded.

-This setup has been developed on Red Hat OpenShift 4.14 and Kubernetes 1.27 and is intended to support Red Hat OpenShift 4.14 and up and/or Kubernetes 1.27 and up.
+This setup has been developed on Red Hat OpenShift 4.14, Red Hat OpenShift 4.16, and Kubernetes 1.29 and is intended to support Red Hat OpenShift 4.14 and up and/or Kubernetes 1.29 and up.

 To start with, recursively clone and enter this repository:
 ```sh